Go Back Email Link

 • If you are baking it as a sheet cake it will take 40-45 minutes to bake.

-If you are using a cake tin it will take 45-55 minutes to bake.
-Check at the 45 minute mark.
+If you are baking it in a cake tin it will take 45-55 minutes to bake.

 • Remove the cooked cake from the oven and cool for 5 minutes.